Naouri17/profile/README.md

-# Plant Breeder & Data analyst
+# Researcher & Mobile Developer

 #### Summary:
 Recent graduate with a PhD degree in Computer Science from the University of Science and Technology of Beijing,